securefederatedai/openfl/docs/source/workflow/running_the_federation.certificates.rst

 The objectives in this step:

-    - Ensure each node in the federation has a valid PKI certificate.
+    - Ensure each node in the federation has a valid public key infrastructure (PKI) certificate.
 See :doc:`/source/utilities/pki` for details on available workflows.
     - Distribute the workspace from the aggregator node to the other collaborator nodes.